squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

 ### Tags

-The new [built-in social plugin] gives full flexibility of the meta tags that are added to your site, which are necessary to instruct services like Twitter or Discord how to display your social card.
+The new [built-in social plugin] gives full flexibility of the meta tags that are added to your site, which are necessary to instruct services like X or Discord how to display your social card.
 All default layouts use the following set of tags, which you can copy to your layout and adapt: